Kin-Zhang/vdbfusion_mapping/README.md

 ## Usage

 Please note that this is the for incremental mapping, **no! odom output!** So, you have to **have odom/tf topic with same timestamp** lidar msg.
-If you don't have the package to do so, checkout here: [Kin-Zhang/simple_ndt_slam](https://github.com/Kin-Zhang/simple_ndt_slam)
+If you don't have the package to do so, checkout here: [Kin-Zhang/simple_ndt_slam](https://github.com/Kin-Zhang/simple_ndt_slam) Really easy to get poses!!
+(But it didn't work well on depth sensor point cloud like cow dataset)

 ### Config